 Why don’t we have our own social media pages?

 Hi, this is Jason, the Founder of OOTBI.
-You might wonder why the connected G+, Twitter and LinkedIn links at the bottom of this page, go to my profiles, not an Out of the Box Innovations company page?
+You might wonder why the connected Twitter and LinkedIn links at the bottom of this page, go to my profiles, not an Out of the Box Innovations company page?
 Surely every company needs social media pages – don’t they?
 How can we offer social media management as a service, when we’re not doing that ourselves?

 This post will go over the reasons why we’ve decided to avoid having social media community or fan pages.
 Hopefully, you’ll understand our position, and perhaps it might help you in your business.
-While it’s possible that we will create some company pages later, for the time being, we see it as a net negative.
+While we may create some company pages later, for the time being, we see it as a net negative.

 Here are the reason why:

 Most of our client business is transient

 Once we’ve created a new website for an oil and gas company or got a local solar installer to page 1 of Google, our job gets temporarily done.
 How many decision-makers in energy companies want to follow an internet marketing blog?
 Not many.